Welcome

 Please note that we use the term “Eastern Métis” to refer to a social movement that involves individual and organizational claims to being “Eastern Métis,” “Québec Métis,” “Acadian-Métis,” “Mi’kmaq-Métis,” “Algonquin-Métis,” and increasingly, false claims to being Algonquin, Mi’kmaq, Abenaki, Huron-Wendat, and other First Nation peoples whose territories are located in this region.

 We included a handy “What’s New” link at the top of the home page to provide visitors with an overview of any new material added to the website.
 We invite you to get in touch should you have any information you’d like to share.
-We’ll continue to provide reliable information to our visitors, who’ve visited the site nearly 200,000 times since we first launched in summer 2019.
+We’ll continue to provide reliable information to our visitors, who’ve visited the site over 200,000 times since we first launched in summer 2019.

 Darryl Leroux’s book, Distorted Descent: White Claims to Indigenous Identity, which includes an analysis of some of this material, was published in September 2019.